-In this paper we considered the problem of designing decentralized control policies for stochastic systems.
+Here we considered the problem of designing decentralized control policies for stochastic systems.
 An algorithm based on linear programming was presented.
 This algorithm obtains a decentralized policy from a function with special structure that approximates the optimal centralized Q-function.
 The performance loss associated with the resulting decentralized policy was shown to be related to the approximation error.